jplusplus/detective.io/docs/start-your-investigation.rst

     * - verbose_name
       - string
       - A human-readable name for your field.
-It is useful for names containing special characters or spaces.
+It is useful if you want to use special characters or spaces.

 .. _special-properties: